MinaProtocol/mina/src/app/test_executive/README.md

 ![Mina and Lucy](https://user-images.githubusercontent.com/3465290/213062809-f4bb13a7-9620-464d-9f8a-708126d37393.png)
 | :--: |
-*My dearest Mina, we have told all our secrets to each other since we were children; we have slept together and eaten together, and laughed and cried together; and now, though I have spoken, I would like to speak more.* ~excerpt from Dracula, by Bram Stoker; Chapter V, LETTER, LUCY WESTENRA TO MINA MURRAY
+*My dearest Mina, we have told all our secrets to each other since we were children; we have slept together and eaten together, and laughed and cried together; and now, though I have spoken, I would like to speak more.* ~excerpt from Dracula, by Bram Stoker; Chapter V: LETTER, LUCY WESTENRA TO MINA MURRAY

 **Lucy** is the name of Mina Protocol's fully end-to-end integration testing framework, developed in-house by O(1) Labs.
 This piece of software is a standalone testing tool, and was previously known as simply "the integration testing framework" and sometimes as "the test executive".